Reporting year 2024

 Data collection mitigations

-In order to lessen the burden of the change to data collection on local authorities from 2023, a number of mitigations were included for the first year.
-This ranged from making new data items voluntary to allowing higher level of detail to be returned as an establishment type where specific information was not available.
-Further information on the mitigations in place are detailed in the methodology document.
+In order to lessen the burden of the change to data collection on local authorities in 2023, a number of mitigations were included for the first year.
+This ranged from making new data items voluntary to allowing a higher level of detail to be returned as an establishment type where specific information was not available.
+Further information on the mitigations which were in place is detailed in the methodology document.
+Due to these mitigations care should be taken on making comparisons between years.

 Education, Health and Care plans at census date

-The combined total of children and young people with statements of SEN and EHC plans has increased each year since 2010.
-EHC plans were introduced from September 2014.
-The period for local authorities to transfer children and young people with statements of SEN to EHC plans started in September 2014 with statements of SEN being phased out by March 2018.
+The combined total of children and young people with EHC plans (and formerly, statements of SEN) has increased each year since 2010.
+EHC plans were introduced from September 2014, with statements of SEN being phased out by March 2018.
 As such we no longer see statements of SEN in the total.

 Figures in this section refer to the total of both statements of SEN and EHC plans unless specified.